-It is interesting that Henry’s new house is similar in style to the Vice President’s House (building F in Figure 5 of 1836, and the leftmost building of Figure 3 of 1825) [30].
-The Vice President’s House was constructed in 1799 in a classic Federal Style, modified in 1832-34 [3 bays increased to 5 bays and Greek Revival Portico added], and demolished in 1873 [1].
-A photograph of the Vice President’s House in 1870 is shown in Figure 10.
+It is interesting that Henry’s new house is similar in style to the Vice President’s House (building F in Figure 5 from 1836, and the leftmost building of Figure 3 from 1825) [30].
+The early-on Vice President’s House was constructed in 1799 in a classic Federal style, modified in 1832-34 (3 bays increased to 5, and a Greek Revival portico added), and later demolished in 1873 [1].
+A photograph of Vice President Maclean’s house in 1870 is shown in Figure 10.
 This is how Prof. Maclean’s house appeared in the first few years after Henry joined the faculty.

-Prof. Dod’s house was to the east of East College and it too was in a Federal Style with a Greek Revival Portico.
-Figure 11 shows this house in a lithograph [31] and in a photograph [32].
-Two houses are shown in the lithograph.
-The house on the left is Henry’s House that was relocated in 1870 to make way for Reunion Hall.
-The house to its right is that of Prof. Dod who occupied it in Henry’s time.
+Prof. Dod’s house was to the east of East College and it, too, was in a Federal style with a Greek Revival portico.
+Figure 11 shows this house in a lithograph on the left [31] and in a photograph on the right [32].
+Two houses are shown in the lithograph; the house on the left is Henry’s House, which was relocated in 1870 to make way for Reunion Hall, and the house to its right is that of Prof. Dod who occupied it in Henry’s time.
 Prof. Dod’s house was removed in 1881 to make way for Marquand Chapel.